-The Group financial statements consolidate those of PPKMEG and all of the entities that it controls on 30 June each year.
+The Group financial statements consolidate those of PPKMEG and all of the entities it controls on 30 June each year.
 PPKMEG controls an entity if it is exposed, or has rights, to variable returns from its involvement with the entity and could affect those returns through its power over the entity.
-Potential voting rights that are substantive, whether or not they are exercisable or convertible, are considered when assessing control.
+Potential substantive voting rights, whether or not they are exercisable or convertible, are considered when assessing control.
 All entities have a reporting date of 30 June.